skiano/col-umn/README.md

 col-umn.js
 ==========

-_this is not ready for stable use_
+_Note: this is not ready for stable use_

 ``col-umn.js`` uses functions to describe __nested columns__ and the work _(sync or async)_ needed to fill those columns with data.